Before hiring a nanny

 Contract/Trial Period

-When these things are all thoroughly discussed and agreed upon, a contract should be drawn up.
-This does not need to be an overly serious exchange, but something in writing that lists out job expectations, working hours and time off, and salary will suffice.
-This document should be signed by both parties, with each receiving a copy.
+When these things are all thoroughly discussed and agreed upon, draw up contract This does not need to be an overly serious exchange, but something in writing that lists out job expectations, working hours and time off, and salary will suffice.
+This document is always signed by both parties, with each receiving a copy.
 A contract not only protects both parties, it can also be used as a tool to evaluate performance or discuss unmet expectations if the need arises.

 Finally, set a trial period with your prospective nanny– and once that time has passed (whether it’s two weeks or one month or whatever time you have decided on) , really take the time to discuss how the partnership is working out – for both parties.
 Revisit the contract together to discuss how expectations are being met.
-Ask your nanny how the job is going and whether it seems like a good fit- no one wants a grumpy nanny looking after their baby!
+Ask your nanny how the job is going and whether it seems like a good fit.

 Safety

-Secondly, before hiring a nanny, be sure to ask for references and really call the references that are listed!
-Consider the values and expectations you have highlighted in your contract with your nanny, and ask previous employees questions about how your prospective nanny handled similar expectations in the past.
+Alway call the references.
+Consider the values and expectations you have highlighted in your contract with your nanny.
+Ask previous employees questions about how your prospective nanny handled similar expectations in the past.
 Checking references can not only give you peace of mind, but also be a great way to get to know your new nanny on a different level.

 Develop a Relationship